ffrankies/kindschi-fellowship-journal/README.md

 - Operations on tensors with more than two dimensions are hard to visualize, which slows down my understanding of what the network is doing.
 I might be worth it to do some practive with 3d and 4d tensor operations by hand.
 - It might be worthwhile to benchmark the RNN using the GPU on seawolf to find the parameters that make training fastest, and then use those from here on out.
 - I should make the RNN code into a standalone repo, so that I can reuse it in other projects.

+## Week 8

+### Major Happenings

+- Got the dynamic RNN api to work by moving a call to `tf.unstack`.
+- Ran multiple benchmarking scripts to find the optimal batch size and sequence length for optimal training time.
+    - Training time with respect to both batch size and sequence length appears to be parabolic in shape.
+        - So far, the optimal batch size was 500 (in a dataset with 1000 examples)
+        - The optimal sequence length was between 10 and 15
+    - Fastest training time was about 1:14 minutes for 1000 examples for 100 epochs (or, ~100000 examples for 1 epoch).
+- Started on a script that converts the synthetic data into a sequence dataset.
+    - Can probably make 3 kinds of sequences out of it:
+        - Divide day into `x` chunks.
+Increment chunk time, keep same location if no hope made, else append new location.
+        - Ignore time altogether, only represents hops made.
+        - Try to make the network guess the location AND timing and number of hops.
+- Fixed an error in batch creation where the batch isn't vertically padded (when there aren't enough examples to reach size of batch).

+### Roadblocks

+- Because tmux works in the same directory as my code, I caused my benchmark scripts to fail multiple times by editing the RNN code while the benchmark script was running.
+    - Will probably be fixed if the RNN code is made into a submodule.

+### Prospective

+- Need to tweak my accuracy-producing code.
+- Code may be further refactored to make the model simpler and more flexible.